-"Wood waste" means ((solid waste consisting of)) wood pieces or particles determined to be solid waste per WAC 173-350-021 generated ((as a by product or waste from the manufacturing of wood products,)) from construction, demolition, handling and storage of raw materials, trees ((and)), stumps, and manufacturing of wood products.
-This may include((s)), but is not limited to, sawdust, chips, shavings, bark, pulp, ((hogged fuel,)) and log sort yard waste, but does not include wood pieces or particles containing paint, laminates, bonding agents, or chemical preservatives such as creosote, pentachlorophenol, or copper-chrome-arsenate.
+"Wood waste" means solid waste consisting of wood pieces or particles generated as a by-product or waste from the manufacturing of wood products, construction, demolition, handling and storage of raw materials, trees and stumps.
+This includes, but is not limited to, sawdust, chips, shavings, bark, pulp, ((hogged fuel,)) and log sort yard waste, but does not include wood pieces or particles containing paint, laminates, bonding agents or chemical preservatives such as creosote, pentachlorophenol, or copper-chrome-arsenate.

 "Yard debris" means plant material commonly created in the course of maintaining yards and gardens and through horticulture, gardening, landscaping or similar activities.
 Yard debris includes, but is not limited to, grass clippings, leaves, branches, brush, weeds, flowers, roots, windfall fruit, and vegetable garden debris.
 "Zone of saturation" means that part of a geologic formation in which soil pores are filled with water and the pressure of that water is equal to or greater than atmospheric pressure.

 AMENDATORY SECTION (Amending WSR 03-03-043, filed 1/10/03, effective 2/10/03)